bryanmcnett/aabo/README.md

   UpTriangle *up; // giant array of triangles that point up };

-DownTriangle query; // a single triangle that points down, to test for intersections with the giant array
+DownTriangle query; // a single triangle that points down, to test for intersections
 ```

 But, if both {minA, minB, minC} and {maxA, maxB, maxC} *are* stored, an axis-aligned bounding hexagon appears: